dsanborn16/SeniorDesignProject/WIRING_INSTRUCTIONS.md

 1. Power on VEX V5 Brain
 2. Power on ESP32
 3. Verify no smoke, unusual heat, or burning smells
-4. Check that MAX485 modules have power LEDs illuminated (if equipped)
+4. Check that MAX485 module has power LED illuminated (if equipped)

 ### Test 2: ESP32 Serial Monitor
 1. Connect ESP32 to computer via USB